ides15/yote/index.md

 I also want to have a frontend set up by Checkpoint 2 that allows a user to generate a session URL that the user can distribute to other users so that they can join a common session.
 That URL will then be used to join a unique lobby (see the previous paragraph).
 This frontend will also have various links to my github page and other social pages.

-By Checkpoint 3, I want to have figured out how I will track events from text inputs from the origin host and other users and broadcast those events to all users in the lobby.
-After I implement the event tracking, I will figure out how to fire those events in the other users' machines.
-I'm not sure exactly where on the user's computer I'll broadcast those events to (maybe on a web interface), but it should show real-time event logging of all users in the lobby.
+By Checkpoint 3, I will have created a web interface for users to connect to so they can have a place to edit code.
+The connecting to this interface will be done by a landing page (which gives the user a place to either generate a session or join an existing session) and a coding page (includes an editor and a list of all people connected to the server).
+Users will be able to write code on this editor and the changes to this code will be reflected in the editors of all other clients connected to that session.

 The final project should be operational collaborative coding between multiple users (similar to Google Docs).
 This includes the lobby session creation and collaborative usage.
 The lobby should be unique and only accept users who have the correct session URL.